E-goi/EgoiPushLibraryIOS/README.md

 #### EgoiPushLibrary.shared.processNotification()

 This method processes the received remote notification.
-If the remote notification is a geopush, creates a geofence that triggers a local notification when the user enters teh region.
-If it is a normal notification, shows the notification and opens a dialog with the actions defined in E-goi when the user opens thr notification banner.
+If the remote notification is a geopush, creates a geofence that triggers a local notification when the user enters the region.
+If it is a normal notification, shows the notification and opens a dialog with the actions defined in E-goi when the user opens the notification banner.

-This method is already called inside the didReceiveRemoteNotification implemented in **EgoiAppDelegate.swift**.
+This method is already called inside the didReceiveRemoteNotification implemented in **EgoiAppDelegate.swift** but you can call it if you are the one processing the notification.

 <table>
 <thead>